 Groundwater quality sampling is conducted routinely in public drinking water supply wells; therefore, there are no spatial data gaps in this network.
 However, the sampling frequency in some municipal extraction wells is insufficient because specific analytes are only sampled once every 4 years per DDW requirements.
 Increasing the frequency of groundwater quality sampling will generate current water quality information that can be used to detect degradation of groundwater quality from projects and management actions implemented to achieve the Basin's sustainability goals.
-SLVWD intends to increase the sampling frequency on the groundwater quality RMP wells for COCs identified in Section 2.2.5.4.
+SLVWD intends to increase the sampling frequency on the water quality RMP wells for chemicals of concern (COC) identified in Section 2.2.4.4.